Belarus sprinter says punishment awaited her back home - NewsBreak

 “I don’t want to get involved in politics,” she said.
 “For me, my career is important, only sports is important, and I’m only thinking about my future, about how I can continue my career.”

-Associated Press writers James Ellingworth and Graham Dunbar in Tokyo, Kirsten Grieshaber in Berlin and Yuras Karmanau in Kyiv, Ukraine, contributed to this report.
+Associated Press writers James Ellingworth and Graham Dunbar in Tokyo, Samuel Petrequin in Brussels and Yuras Karmanau in Kyiv, Ukraine, contributed to this report.

 More on AP’s coverage of Belarus: https://apnews.com/hub/Belarus